A timeline of the killings of four University of Idaho students

-The killing of four University of Idaho students in November in their off-campus home has prompted investigative efforts by the FBI, state police and city police in Moscow.
+(CNN) — The killings of four University of Idaho students in an off-campus home in Moscow in November 2022 were as brutal as they were perplexing.

-Yet a month later, there is still no suspect or murder weapon, and police have been tight-lipped on what they know.
+The group of friends had gone out in the college town and returned to their shared home late.
+The next day, police found the four students slaughtered inside, and there were no signs of forced entry or damage.

-Still, they have provided some information on the killings, and a preliminary timeline reveals how those killed spent some of their final hours, as well as the investigative response.
+The slayings led to weeks of investigation from police, frustrations from the victims’ families about the pace of the policework and fear in the local community of a mass killer on the loose.

 Saturday, November 12